Department of Safety Sciences

 This graduate colloquium is designed to have the students work closely with their classmates and the instructor to explore and present various components of safety research.
 Colloquium students will explore and present details of various research methods in order to gain valuable practice with research and technical presentations.
 Prerequisites: None

 This course examines the various curriculum designs in safety at the undergraduate and graduate level.
 The student will analyze current accreditation standards in safety education with an emphasis on curriculum evaluation.
-The student will learn methods for conduction ongoing curriculum revision based on a quality outcomes assessment plan.
+The students will learn methods for conducting ongoing curriculum revision based on a quality outcomes assessment plan.
 Prerequisites: None

 *Indicates dual-listed class